 It also takes courage for a client to be coached in domains that are least preferred.
 Dealing with logic, emotion, and gut-checks are not always easy.
 Those who are willing to do this hard work are often the clients who grow the most.
 In my previous posts in this series of how to be a good client, I reference the importance of reflection, sharing your story, and having an objective when working with a coach.
 When clients also show a willingness to stretch into different ways of knowing and making sense of themselves, significant work is accomplished.
 It is also true you do not need a coach to ask yourself three essential questions regularly.
 What am I thinking?
 What am I feeling?
 What is my gut telling me?
-Photos by Ansh Minchekar & Robina Weermeijer on Unsplash In my first post, How to Work with a Leadership Coach, I covered two critical aspects of being a client.
-One is the willingness to tell your story, and the second is the willingness to reflect.
-These two fundamental tips apply to the entire coaching engagement and are essential to each conversation.
-This post builds on that thinking by sharing how important it is to have an actual objective each time you meet with your coach.
-One of the biggest mistakes a client can make is not reflecting on what they want out of each session and instead relying on the coach to determine the agenda.
-This is not how coaching works.
-It is hard to coach a client who does not know what work they want to engage in or what conversations seem most important.
-Determining an objective is always the client’s work, and the coach’s job is to meet the client within that declared space.
-Here are some objective setting tips:
+Photos by Ansh Minchekar & Robina Weermeijer on Unsplash |

-Carrie Arnold, PhD, MCC, BCCIn no particular order: Author | Dog mom to Moose | Speaker | Reader Mom to human offspring Wife | Lover of Learning Leadership coach & consultant, The Willow Group | Fellow, Institute for Social Innovation | Program Director for Evidence-Based Coaching at Fielding Graduate University
+Carrie Arnold, PhD, MCC, BCCIn no particular order: Author | Dog mom | Speaker | Reader | Mom to human offspring | Wife | Lover of Learning | Leadership coach & consultant, The Willow Group | Faculty for Evidence-Based Coaching at Fielding Graduate University

 Categories